Completed research

 Project partners: University of Graz, Leuphana University Lüneburg, Open University of the Netherlands, Charles University Prague

 Staff: Project management: Univ.Prof.
-Dr. Friedrich M. Zimmermann, staff members: MMag.
-Dr. Judith Pizzera, Mag.
+Dr Friedrich M. Zimmermann, staff members: Mag.
+Dr Judith Pizzera, Mag.
 Elisabeth Görsdorf-Lechevin

-Description : The virtual campus project VCSE - Virtual Campus for a Sustainable Europe - is an international, virtual education platform that was initiated by five European partner universities as part of the eLearning 2006 program.
+Description: The virtual campus project VCSE - Virtual Campus for a Sustainable Europe - is an international, virtual education platform that was initiated by five European partner universities as part of the eLearning 2006 programme.
 The VCSE network has now grown to 15 partner universities and enables students at each university to take part in virtual courses on the subject of sustainable development.
-Five courses are offered each year, which are dedicated to a sustainable development topic from different perspectives, depending on the focus of the university offering the course.
-This results in a very broad range of courses, ranging from economic topics to globalization and ecological issues.
-The University of Graz is represented here by the Institute of Geography and Spatial Research with a focus on "Sustainable Urban and Regional Development".
+Five courses are offered each year, which are dedicated to a sustainable development topic from different perspectives depending on the specialisation of the university offering the course.
+This results in a very broad range of courses, ranging from economic topics to globalisation and ecological issues.
+The University of Graz is represented here by the Institute of Geography and Spatial Research, which specialises in "Sustainable Urban and Regional Development".

 Funding: Province of Styria